School of Journalism

 Dual-Degrees

-To receive two bachelor’s degrees, a student must complete a minimum of 132 credits and complete all of the specific requirements for both degrees.
+To receive two bachelor’s degrees, a student must complete all of the specific requirements for both degrees.
 Normally, a minimum of one additional semester is required to earn a second degree.
 Students planning to earn two degrees are assigned an advisor in the School of Journalism and in the academic unit which houses their second degree.
+Students are encouraged to meet with each advisor at least once a semester.

 Ethics of Journalism